UTS RoboCup@Home Social Robot Team

 - Dr Richard Billingsley: Senior Research Associate with expertise in Deep Learning and Robotics.

-- Jonathan Vitale: PhD student focusing on human social cognition, with a particular interest in developing models inspired by embodied cognition theories for robots.
-His research interests cover: face perception and processing; attention and executive functioning; models of emotional interactions between humans and robots; Theory of Mind, and psychological effects of Human-Robot Interaction.
+- Dr Jonathan Vitale: Research Fellow focusing on human social cognition, with a particular interest in developing models inspired by embodied cognition theories for robots.
+His research interests cover face perception and processing, attention and executive functioning, models of emotional interactions between humans and robots, Theory of Mind, and psychological effects of Human-Robot Interaction.

 Scientific approaches and achievements include: